WanderAndrew/FreeCultureProject/README.md

 ## Try It Online
 You can try our bot here: [FreeCultureProject_bot](https://t.me/FreeCultureProject_bot)

+*DISCLAIMER**
+> - Shared study notes are authored by me or published by users
+> - Email addresses of professors are institutional and publicly available on the official website of the University (UNIVPM).
+    I’m simply aggregating them for comodity; please respect academic communication guidelines.

 *FreeCultureProject – Manage your digital library directly from Telegram!*